holepunchto/bare-module/README.md

   // A map of builtin module specifiers to their exports. builtins,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
-See Module.constants.type for possible values. defaultType,
+See Module.constants for possible values. defaultType,
   // A default "imports" map to apply to all specifiers.
 Follows the same syntax
   // and rules as the "imports" property defined in `package.json`. imports,
+  // The maximum number of module reads to perform concurrently while linking.
+  // Defaults to `0`, which applies no limit.
+  concurrency: 0,
   // The module cache.
 Pass an object to use it, `true` to opt in to the shared
   // Module.cache, or omit for a fresh cache scoped to this loader. cache,